Rashid Farivar

-Rashid Farivar (born May 15, 1982, in Iran) is an Iranian-born Swedish engineer and politician of the Sweden Democrats party who was elected to the Riksdag in 2022 representing the Västra Götaland County West constituency.
+Rashid Farivar (born 15 May 1982 in Iran) is an Iranian-born Swedish engineer and politician of the Sweden Democrats party who was elected to the Riksdag in 2022 general election representing the Västra Götaland County West constituency.

 Biography

 Early life and education

-Farivar was born in Tabriz, Iran in 1982 before moving to the capital Tehran.
-He studied electrical engineering at the K. N. Toosi University of Technology before moving to Sweden with his family in 2005 and became a Swedish citizen.
-He subsequently completed a master's degree in engineering at Chalmers University of Technology before starting a PhD but left the university before completing it.
-He then worked as a design engineer and a test driver within the car industry for Semcon, Volvo Trucks and Volvo Cars.
+Farivar was born in Tabriz, Iran in 1982 before moving to the capital Tehran in 1999.
+He obtained his bachelor's degree in electrical engineering at the K. N. Toosi University of Technology in 2004 before moving to Sweden on his own in 2005 to pursue his higher education.
+He subsequently completed a Master of Science degree in engineering at Chalmers University of Technology before starting a PhD work at the Department of Microtechnology and Nanoscience - MC2 but left the university before completing his PhD with a licentiate degree of engineering.
+He then started working as a research and development engineer within the automotive industry for Semcon, Volvo Trucks and predominantly Volvo Cars.

-Farivar speaks Swedish, Persian and English.
+Farivar speaks Swedish, English, Azeri (Azerbaijani language), Persian and Turkish.
+He has some knowledge of Arabic, as well.

 Political career

-Farivar joined the Sweden Democrats after moving to Sweden and is a board member for the party in Mölndal.
-For the 2022 Swedish general election, Farivar was elected to the Riksdag to represent Västra Götaland County West constituency and takes up seat 339 in parliament.
-In the Riksdag he sits on the committees for civil affairs, traffic and the environment.
+Farivar joined the Sweden Democrats in early 2017 and is a board member for the party in Mölndal.
+For the 2022 Swedish general election, Farivar was elected to the Riksdag to represent Västra Götaland County West constituency and takes up seat 339 in the parliament.
+In the Riksdag he sits on the committees for Transport and Communications, Civil Affairs and Environment and Agriculture.